 - A total of 62 health workers have received on-the-job training and technical support on the management of malaria and differential diagnosis on febrile diseases.

 - A total of 64 CHWs have been trained on case management of malaria, dengue fever and Chikungunya in Wajir and Garissa Counties.

 These training sessions improve health manager’s entomological understanding of disease vectors, their behaviour, the diseases they transmit and how to control them.
 This level of training ensures better planning of prevention activities and supports the development of information, education and communication (IEC) materials and gatherings.

-MENTOR’s IRS campaigns are ongoing in targeted high risk locations in Wajir and Garissa, aiming to protect 400, 000 people from malaria and leishmaniasis.
+MENTOR’s IRS campaigns targeted high risk locations in Wajir and Garissa, aiming to protect 400, 000 people from malaria and leishmaniasis.

 - a total of 441 campaign workers have been trained

 - 97, 221 people protected from leishmaniasis and malaria

 - IRS has been completed in a total of 6 flood prone locations

 In May 2016, Mandera was severely affected by its first recorded outbreak of Chikungunya, which shares some medical symptoms with dengue fever.
 Chikungunya is therefore often misdiagnosed in areas where dengue fever is prevalent.
 Dengue fever and Chikungunya are transmitted by Aedes mosquitoes, the same vector for Yellow Fever and Zika.
 Transmission may occur at any time of the year as unlike malaria mosquitoes, these breed in man-made water storage containers and domestic waste containers.
 Aedes mosquitoes are therefore independent of seasonal rainfall and epidemics can occur in the dry seasons, as well as during the rains.
 The control of Aedes-borne disease is focused on removing or treating domestic water as well as waste container breeding sites.